calangosh/calangosh/README.md

 </p>

 <h3 align="center">
-   ✨ I am a simple human and a free programmer
+   🪽I am a simple human and a free programmer
 </h3>

 ---